 - Horizon Client requirements

 - Set the certificate checking mode to Never connect to untrusted servers or Warn before connecting to untrusted servers.
-For information about setting the certificate checking mode, see Setting the Certificate Checking Mode in Horizon Client.
+For information about setting the certificate checking mode, see Setting the Certificate Checking Mode for Horizon Client.

 You can use Touch ID with smart card authentication and as part of two-factor authentication with RSA SecurID and RADIUS authentication.
-If you use Touch ID with smart card authentication, Horizon Client connects to the server after you enter your PIN and the Touch ID login screen does not appear.
+If you use Touch ID with smart card authentication, Horizon Client connects to the server after you enter your PIN and the Touch ID login window does not appear.